 Looking to slim your waistline?
 Find out the best exercises to lose belly fat, thanks to top tips from one of the best trainers in the biz.

 Dean Drobot /Shutterstock

 “Position your body in plank.
 Pull your right knee into your chest.
 As the knee draws to the chest, pull your abs in even tighter to be sure your body doesn’t stray from the plank position.
 Then, quickly switch and pull the left knee in.
 At the same time, you push your right leg back, pull your left knee in to the chest.
 Continue switching knees so that you are creating a running-like motion.
 A common misconception is that mountain climbers have to be done fast.
 Rather, whatever your speed, be aware of your body positioning and core stabilizers.”
 Lagree recommends three one-minute intervals with short rests in between.
-Side note: Mountain climbers are great for preventing knee pain.
+Don’t miss these 18 secrets of women who work out every day.

 “Lie down on the ground, making sure that your lower back is fully pressed down.
 Lock your hands together behind your head.
 Then, bring knees into the chest, and lift up your shoulder blades.
 Straighten your left leg to a 45-degree angle while turning your upper body to the right, bringing your elbow to the knee.
 Make sure that your core is engaged and rib cage comes with the elbow.
 Switch and repeat on the other side.
 Focus on doing this exercise slowly and controlled so that you’re engaging all core muscles.
 Lagree recommends trying for 20 repetitions (both sides counts as one rep).
 Next, check out these 23 ways to flatten your belly without exercising.